 - Payday loans and lines of credit

-- Student loans (special rules apply and you have to be out of school for over 7 years for them to be automatically discharged)
+- Student loans (special rules apply, and you have to be out of school for over seven years for them for automatic discharge)

-- Bank “student loans” that are not government guaranteed are included
+- Bank “student loans” are included that are not government guaranteed.

 - Personal loans